lewagon/dotfiles/05-Rails/06-Airbnb-Devise/TEACHERS.md

 If you see students losing time on non-core features (edit your profile, connect with Facebook, geocode the offers, etc.) while they have not finished the core ones or have a dirty design for main pages, **it's your role to put them back on track**.
 You are a teacher but also a product manager this week!

 On the contrary, if all your teams have a very well designed app with simple core features working, they will be really motivated to keep enhancing their app and make kick-ass final demo on the last day of Airbnb.

+## Final demo (during Authorization & Pundit)

+For the final demo, share the [demo day presentation guidelines](https://kitt.lewagon.com/camps/1319/challenges?path=06-Projects%2F05-Build-an-API%2F01-Intermediate-demo).

+Students should strive to follow these rules so they can be well-prepared for the demo day presentation.